ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 =======

-There is a :file:`Vagrantfile` in the base of the repository, that is preinstalled with all of the dependencies required to run flocker.
+There is a :file:`Vagrantfile` in the base of the repository, that is pre-installed with all of the dependencies required to run flocker.

 See the `Vagrant documentation <http://docs.vagrantup.com/v2/>`_ for more details.